Srushti325/DSA-Problems/README.md

 ## What You'll Find

 -  **Java Code** with clean structure and comments
--  Categorized folders: `Easy`, `Medium`, `Hard`
 - Proper problem statements and logic explained as comments
 - Regular updates and new problem additions

 ---